julianloaiza/stock-advisor-backend/README.md

 - Each iteration updates approximately 10 stock records
 - Synchronization COMPLETELY replaces existing data
 - The operation cannot be undone once completed
+- During synchronization, recommendation scores are calculated and stored in the database

+## Data Flow

+### Stock Query Flow
+1. HTTP request arrives at the `GetStocks` handler
+2. Handler validates and processes parameters
+3. Stock service applies business logic
+4. Repository performs database query
+5. Results are transformed and returned to the client

+### Synchronization Flow
+1. HTTP request arrives at the `SyncStocks` handler
+2. Stock service coordinates synchronization
+3. API client fetches data from external source
+4. Parser transforms data to internal format
+5. Recommendation algorithm calculates scores
+6. Repository replaces all data in the database